-On May 19, 2021, the FERC submitted a further compliance filing in response to the requirements of the January 19, 2021 Order on Compliance Filings67 (i) to further clarify information sharing between NERC and the Electricity Information Sharing and Analysis Center68 ("E-ISAC") as it relates to the development of Reliability Standards; and (ii) to revise NERC's Rules of Procedure to explicitly require that NERC share all Points Bulletins ("APBs") with the FERC no later than at the time of issuance.
-Comments on the further compliance filing were due on or before June 9, 2021; none were filed.
-This matter is pending before the FERC.
+On August 17, 2021, the FERC accepted NERC's further compliance filing74 in response to the requirements of the January 19, 2021 Order on Compliance Filings.75 The further compliance filing (i) further clarified information sharing between NERC and the Electricity Information Sharing and Analysis Center76 ("E-ISAC") as it relates to the development of Reliability Standards; and (ii) revised NERC's Rules of Procedure to explicitly require that NERC share all Points Bulletins ("APBs") with the FERC no later than at the time of issuance.
+Unless the August 17 order is challenged, this proceeding will be concluded.